External insulation, thermal bridge reduction and windproofing of timber frame and Cross Laminated Timber (CLT) walls and roofs

-Use on the exterior side of timber frame walls and direct to Cross Laminated Timber, 60mm thickness and above can be used on on pitched roofs (at least 12° pitch and in conjunction with pro clima Solitex Plus).
-Can also be used internally on the underside of rafters and on studs in timber frame buildings (plaster board can go on top).
+Use on the exterior side of timber frame walls and direct to Cross Laminated Timber, 60mm thickness and above can be used on pitched roofs (at least 12° pitch and in conjunction with pro clima Solitex Plus).
+Gutex Multitherm can also be used internally on the underside of rafters and on studs in timber frame buildings (plaster board can go on top).

 Gutex Multitherm is a breathable insulated sarking board made from recycled wood chips.
 It is windproof, repels water and is used externally on timber frame and CLT walls and roofs.
 It provides excellent warmth in winter and prevents overheating in summer.
 It reduces thermal bridging, has excellent acoustic reduction properties and is carbon negative due to the absorbed carbon in the wood chips being greater than the carbon emissions of manufacturing.